500 Startups closes $35M Japan fund with the backing of the Japanese government

 Despite a nod to the nation’s conservatism, Riney said that startups are beginning to break out in Japan.
 Our sister site in Japan reported that startup investment in the country’s surpassed JPY 200 billion (around $2 billion) for the first time last year.
 Riney believes that the ambition to take risk is also changing the mindset of founders and investors, who in the past would push for an exit via IPO as a risk-averse way to ensure a return on investment.

-“Historically if you wanted to do a $20 million-$30 million round you didn’t have options and had to do IPO,” he sad.
-“Now we’re seeing many more later rounds, more companies choosing to stay private and raise a lot more capital so that they can aim for growth — investors starting to feel more comfortable, too.”
+“Historically if you wanted to do a $20 million-$30 million round you didn’t have options and had to do IPO,” he explained.
+“Now we’re seeing many more later rounds, more companies choosing to stay private and raise a lot more capital so that they can aim for growth — investors are starting to feel more comfortable, too.”

 “The Japanese government has gotten more involved in supporting and it has really shown in the investment outlay,” Riney added.